md-redwan-hossain/notes/claim-based-auth-aspdotnet.md

 Once you have built up your claims you can create a new `ClaimsIdentity`, passing in your claim list, and specifying the `AuthenticationType` (to ensure that your identity has IsAuthenticated=true).
 Finally you can create a new `ClaimsPrincipal` using your identity and sign the user in.
 In this case we are telling the AuthenticationManager to use the `CookieAuthenticationDefaults.AuthenticationScheme` authentication handler, which we must have configured as part of our middleware pipeline.

+To sign in, `SignInAsync(HttpContext, String, ClaimsPrincipal, AuthenticationProperties)` extension method is used.
+The `string` param is for specifying scheme.

+If the payload of the cookie is very large, aspnetcore will automatically spplit it.

 For the conversion of `ClaimsPrincipal` to Cookie, a mechanism with scheme is needed as shown in the code `.AddAuthentication().AddCookie()`.

 `UseAuthentication` middleware will pick up the cookie, open and read it using the cookie handler which is added in `AddAuthentication`.